fx37/Asymmetrik-Mobile-Keyboard/README.txt

 Future Improvements:
 Storing using an ordered map as opposed to the 26 character array would improve efficiency and space usage.
+Allow for selecting a canidate to auto complete the word.